 This is a new headlamp for 2018.
 Featuring a 350 lumens combination beam, the beam shape and brightness is perfect for running, hiking, camping, fishing, and all other slow activities.

 - Super-lightweight.
 82-90 grams depending on which battery you use.
 The batteries and CREE lamps are in the front of the unit, and it isn’t unbalanced because it’s so lightweight.
 Perfect for runs under 2 hours at max power.

-- Reflective band catches the light.
+- The reflective band catches the light.
 Safety whistle inside the headlamp strap.

 Our Full Review of the Actik Core Here >